Celiac Disease and Gluten Sensitivity (NCGS) Treatment

 What Should You Do If You’re Sensitive to Gluten?

 If you discover that gluten is a problem for you, the first step in treatment is to completely eliminate all gluten from your diet.
 While that may seem a daunting task, we are committed to supporting you through the transition.
-We have many sections of this website dedicated to just that, including a Self Test above, a Gluten Sensitivity and Celiac Blog, and a list just below entitled Gluten-free Diet Food List.
+We have many sections of this website dedicated to just that, including a Self Test above, a Gluten Sensitivity and Celiac Blog, Videos, and a list just below entitled Gluten-free Diet Food List.
 It isn’t easy to be completely gluten-free, but the results are more than worth the effort.

 What If All Your Symptoms Don’t Improve On A Gluten-free Diet?